 The timeline depends on the client’s responsiveness throughout the process.
 The client understands that it’s his/her responsibility to fill out his/her forms provided in order to move on to the next phase of the project.
 In addition, if the client is late in completing his/her form or providing any content/feedback related to the project, the client’s project completion date will be pushed back depending on the designer’s current production schedule.

 Questionnaire Phase …………………………………………………………… Pre-Start

-Client completes website questionnaire.
-After the client completes his/her questionnaire in its entirety, the designer will send a “questionnaire” email to clarify the client’s desired web pages, web content, website structure, and web features.
-After this phase has completed, the client will receive an email with his/her web layout form.
+Client completes website questionnaire and all website content.
+After the client completes his/her questionnaire in its entirety, the designer will send a “questionnaire” message to clarify the client’s desired web pages, web content, website structure, and web features.
+After this phase has completed, the project will proceed to the discovery phase.

 PROJECT SCOPE DEFINITION